Pushforfameartiststatement/Pushforfame_arti_ststatement/Thesis Book.md

 with the goal of encouraging people from diverse background to actively engage with their surrounding environments.
 Push For Fame shows the egalitarian nature of public art and self-portraits in different public spaces.
 Through these four local design projects,
-I am interested in exploring factors that will encourage people to express themselves and communicate with the local discourse communities without language.
+I am in exploring factors that will encourage people to express themselves and communicate with the local discourse communities with limited language.
 // Foreigner experience.

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////